olivergregorius/micropython_ota/README.md

 ## Preparation

-For OTA updates to work an HTTP server like Apache or nGinx is required to be running and accessible by the device.
+For OTA updates to work an HTTP/HTTPS server like Apache or nGinx is required to be running and accessible by the device.
 This server can serve multiple devices and multiple projects at once.
 The following directory structure must be provided for the OTA updates to work:

 ```